 Why poetry?

-Tetrameter and ballad meter (nineteenth century)
+Tetrameter and ballad meter (spotlight: Emily Dickinson)

-Pentameter and the sonnet (fourteenth century to twenty-first century)
+Pentameter and the sonnet (spotlight: Anne Bradstreet)

-Triple meters and the limerick (eighteenth century to twentieth century)
+Triple meters and the limerick

 [pictured: LeRoi Jones aka Amiri Baraka]